braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 ### Tracking links

 When composing your email message, a new column will be present in the **Link Management** tab.
-Here, you can indicate to Braze which alias you would like to be "tracked" for segmentation purposes.
-You can track an unlimited number of links.
+Here, you can indicate to Braze which alias you would like to be "tracked" for segmentation purposes and to be present in segmentation filters.
+Note that tracked aliases are only for segmentation purposes and will have no impact on your link being tracked for reporting purposes.

+While you can track an unlimited number of links, Braze only allows retargeting at a user-level on the last 100 links that were clicked.
+For example, if Company A tracks 500 links and a user clicks on all 500 of them, Company A will only be able to retarget or create segments that based on the 100 links that are most recently clicked.

 {% tabs local %}
 {% tab Drag-and-Drop Editor %}